briochemc/AIBECS_demo/README.md

       | | |_| | | | (_| |  |  Version 1.1.0 (2019-01-21)
      _/ |\__'_|_|_|\__'_|  |  Official https://julialang.org/ release
     |__/                   |

     julia>
     ```

-    This is called the Julia REPL (for Read Eval Loop Print).
+    This is called the Julia REPL (for Read Eval Loop Print) and is used for interactive use of Julia.
-    Interactive use of Julia is done within the REPL.
     Anyway, this great, Julia is now running on your computer!
+Congratulations!

-    If you want to learn more about Julia, you can read [the documentation](https://docs.julialang.org/en/v1/), and there is a helpful [Slack channel](https://julialang.slack.com/messages) to ask questions if you are stuck.
+    If you want to learn more about Julia, you can read [the documentation](https://docs.julialang.org/en/v1/), there is a [Discourse forum](https://discourse.julialang.org/), and there is a [Slack channel](https://julialang.slack.com/messages) if you need help.
     But for now you should not need any of those: The notebook will just require you to press Shift + Enter a couple of times.

 2. **Add some Julia packages**